scala/scala-lang/blog/_posts/2021-01-11-scala-native-0.4-release.md

 ## How about existing libraries?
 Scala Native had many [libraries](https://index.scala-lang.org/search?targetTypes=native&scalaNativeVersions=0.4.0-M2) compatible with SN `0.4.0-M2`.
-Unfortunately, the new release is not binary compatible with them, and you'll need to wait until authors will republish them with the new SN version.
+Unfortunately, the new release is not binary compatible with them, and you'll need to wait until authors will republish them using Scala Native 0.4.0.

 However, with increasing interest in running the Scala code natively, it should happen quickly after the release.

+## Contributing
+Contributors are always welcome, you can support the Scala Native project in multiple ways.
+The most straightforward way of doing so is by working on the plugin itself, take a look at our [contributors’ guide](https://scala-native.readthedocs.io/en/latest/contrib/index.html).

+More importantly however, it is to make our ecosystem more native-compatible, this means developing tools and libraries that are not dependent from Java internals.
+For example, you can take a look at [sconfig](https://github.com/ekrich/sconfig) - a Scala port of the widely used Lightbend Config

+> Only Scala source files can be used by the Scala Native plugin.
+> Distributed libraries contain `.nir` files in their JARs which are crucial in making the SN plugin able to link them correctly.

 ## Summary
 I think you can agree with me now, that Scala Native is starting to keep up with the rest of the Scala ecosystem.